Robert Loggia: Career

-He later starred as the proverbial cat-burglar-turned-good circus artist Thomas Hewitt Edward Cat in a short-lived detective series called T.H.E.
+Loggia later starred as the proverbial cat-burglar-turned-good circus artist Thomas Hewitt Edward Cat in a short-lived detective series called T.H.E.
 Cat, first broadcast in 1966.
-At first, T.H.E.
-Cat appeared to be a success, Loggia said: "We're drawing about a 30 per cent share of the audience, which NBC considers fine for a new show with a new star."
-After NBC cancelled the series when viewing figures failed to deliver, Loggia went into a mid-life crisis—a "Dante-esque descent into the inferno", as he called it later.
-For six years his career foundered, and his marriage fell apart.
+T.H.E.
+Cat initially appeared to be a success, and Loggia said: "We're drawing about a 30 per cent share of the audience, which NBC considers fine for a new show with a new star."
+After NBC canceled the series when viewing figures failed to deliver, he went into a mid-life crisis—a "Dante-esque descent into the inferno", as he called it later.
+For six years, Loggia's career foundered, and his marriage fell apart.
 Restless and unnerved, constantly riddled with self-doubt, a chance meeting with Audrey O'Brien was his saving grace.
-She helped him out of the crisis, and they later married.
+She helped Loggia out of the crisis, and they later married.
 Despite playing Frank Carver on the CBS soap opera The Secret Storm in 1972, he took a new course when he decided to begin a career in directing.